Teach English in South Korea

 "I began by teaching in a private English school in Daejeon (the fifth largest city in the country at the time!).
 It was here, one morning at a Dunkin Donuts while planning lessons, that I looked out the window and decided this was the career for me!
 During my 1 1/2 years with the company in Daejeon I learned what I couldn't learn in university.
 (There was no undergraduate program at my university for those interested in TESOL).
 I taught Speaking, Listening, Reading, Writing, and Pronunciation.
 (It's tired not Tared! - I know how I sound.)
 I even taught business English at companies and, for a brief few weeks, taught English (played games) to a toddler.
 I finally realized I was exhausted from the schedule, 6:30am - 11:00am and 4:30pm - 10:00pm every night, and decided to change jobs and move on up to teach in Seoul.
 I loved working in this city." - Joshua Stone, USA

-What is it Like to Work as as an English Teacher in South Korea
+What is it Like to Teach in South Korea

 Emma Lander decided to have a change in direction and is now living and teaching English in Seoul, South Korea.
 Read more information how she is finding the experience...